theimpossibleastronaut/rmw/README.md

 ## Notes

 After you use rmw, it will create a 'lastpurge' and 'lastrmw' file in
-$HOME/config/rmw. `lastpurge` contains the the day of the last time rmw did a purge check (it only checks once per day). `lastrmw` contains the filenames of the last rmw operation; the file is read when `rmw -u` is used.
+$HOME/config/rmw. `lastpurge` contains the day of the last time rmw did a purge check (it only checks once per day). `lastrmw` contains the filenames of the last rmw operation; the file is read when `rmw -u` is used.